 Addictions can get you in a lot of trouble.
 Arguments with your spouse, hangovers, DWI's with their related court costs, missed work, neglecting children, etc. All these troubles cause you pain.
 Let's say they cause 50 units of pain.
 Staying sober is also very painful.
-There is the pain of life's stress without the sedative effects of alcohol or coping by drugs.
+There is the pain of life's stress without the sedative effects of alcohol or drugs.
 There is also the pain associated with resisting the temptation to use.
 Just because you stopped drinking and drugging doesn't mean your friends, family, and work problems automatically disappear.
 Your spouse may still want a divorce, you may still lose your job, etc. So let's say the pain of staying sober is also 50 units of pain.
 It's important to know that the pain of addiction will turn into 60, 70, & 80 units of pain, while the pain of staying sober will turn into 40, 30, and 20, units of pain.
-Choose well.
-The one exception is the dry drunk.
-Despite sobriety the dry drunk's pain continues to worsen.

-We can help you overcome your substance abuse problems by developing drug- and alcohol-free coping skills, learning relapse prevention skills, lessening your anger, preventing the dry drunk disorder from developing, viewing cravings as temptation with spiritual remedies, and much, much more.
+We can help you overcome your substance abuse problems by developing drug and alcohol free coping skills, learning relapse prevention skills, lessening your anger, viewing cravings as temptation with spiritual remedies, and much, much more.
 It is my professional opinion that Christian Counseling is the best hope for those enslaved by drugs and alcohol.
 The principles of Alcoholics Anonymous, Narcotics Anonymous, and Celebrate Recovery are also very helpful to achieve abstinence from addictive substances.

 There is a very thin line which separates non sinful drinking from sinful drinking.
 The ability to correctly determine this line is sometimes very difficult for the drinker.
 God, who can separate spirit from soul and bone from marrow clearly perceives each and every time this line is crossed.
 On Judgement Day there will probably be many incidents when the heavy drinker's opinion differs from God's true judgment.
 The argument “I didn’t mean to sinfully drink” doesn’t fool anyone except the heavy drinker and I suspect, it will not go over well on Judgment day.
 Someone may have 3 drinks and be charming, witty and great fun, but at 4 drinks their personality changes and they become mean and nasty.
 For them, 4 drinks may be the point where their drinking becomes sinful.
 For another it might be 2, and for another 6 drinks.
 For each of us, at some point drinking becomes sinful.
 It is because of the ease with which alcoholics cross the line and become sinfully drunk that alcoholics should always abstain.
 It is much safer to practice the virtue of abstinence than temperance.
 It just makes good sense to everyone except the person with the drinking problem that occasional drinking, social drinking, wine tasting, etc., is not an option for them.
 The alcoholic who tries to manage their alcohol consumption is like the man who flirts with an adulteress.
 Sooner or later he will probably give in.
 Drunkenness is always a horrible sin.
 Even though a sin, is a sin, is a sin, we all intuitively know the difference between someone who practices Satanism and the person who steals food to feed their starving baby.
 This being said, some sins lessen the light of Christ within us, drunkenness extinguishes the light.
 It is written that, homosexuals, drunkards will not inherit the Kingdom of God.